terryheewonkim/JsBooks/README.md

-# js-pen CLI Tool
+# js-notepen CLI Tool

 This is a CLI to launch an interactive development environment for writing and documenting code for Javascript in a browser.
 Users can add code or text cells, and save their work into a local file.

-This project was created with create-react-app and was bootstrapped with Lerna. @js-pen/local-api and @js-pen/local-client are required dependencies to the CLI.
+This project was created with create-react-app and was bootstrapped with Lerna. @js-notepen/local-api and @js-notepen/local-client are required dependencies to the CLI.

 ## Installing/Running

 In your preferred command line tool, to install:

-### `npm install -g js-pen`
+### `npm install -g js-notepen`

 To run directly:

-### `npx js-pen serve`
+### `npx js-notepen serve`

 Open [http://localhost:4005](http://localhost:4005) to view the project in the browser.